Katalepsy

 Katalepsy is a Russian death metal band from Moscow.
 The group formed in 2003, and have released two split albums, one EP, three full-length albums, and one demo.
 The band's name is a variation of the word "catalepsy", a disorder involving catatonic schizophrenia.
 Some lyrical themes of the band include gore, violence, splatter, murder and perversions.
 They are currently signed to Unique Leader Records.

 Following the departure of guitarist "Helv" in 2009, no original members remain in the band.

-In September 2021, rhythm guitarist Dmitry Dedov died due to HIV.
+In the 3rd of September 2021, bass guitarist Dmitry Dedov died due to electric bike accident.

 History

 Formation and split album (2003–2004)

 The band was formed in 2003 in Moscow.
 In 2004 they released a split album with the bands Smersh, Barbarity and Posthumous Blasphemer.
 The split features 28 songs and length is around 54 minutes in length.

 The band released a demo named, Your Fear Is Our Inhabitancy.
 The release consists of only two songs.